 What is mental health?

-"Mental health is a state of well-being in which an individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively and is able to make a contribution to his or her community" – World Health Organisation.
+"Mental health is a state of well-being in which an individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively, and is able to make a contribution to his or her community" – World Health Organization.

 Mental health is more than the absence of mental disorders.

 You don’t have to be happy all of the time.